CATEMA® System System Description

 Students are also able to view their entire enrollment history in the system, and can print the competency/outcome form for each class they have enrolled in.

-System Manager and Staff Accounts
+System Administrator and Staff Accounts

-The System Manager's primary tasks
+The System Administrator's primary tasks

 • Approve new teachers "accounts"